Learn and Build Experience: Frequently asked questions

 Yes, you can apply for the Learn and Build Experience alumni trip.
 Trip dates and locations for 2015 trips will be posted in December.

 Are travel expenses included in the trip cost?

-No. Trip costs do not include travel costs to and from the project location and the participant’s home.
-The $550 trip cost includes all meals, lodging and a donation to the affiliate.
-(Please note: Lodging will most likely be modest.
-Some participants will need to bring a sleeping bag.)
+The $550 trip costs do NOT include travel costs, such as airfare, to and from the project location and the participant’s home.
+The trip cost includes all meals, lodging and a donation to the affiliate.
+Please note: Lodging will most likely be modest.
+Some participants will need to bring a sleeping bag.

 What if I cannot financially afford to go?

 The Learn and Build Experience offers scholarships ranging from full-trip costs to partial trip costs.
+See “How do I apply?” below for scholarship information.
 All applicants are encouraged to apply for scholarships, but awards will be given to participants showing financial need.
-You can apply for one of our scholarships when you fill out the main trip application.
 Remember the power of fundraising, too!
 You can ask people to sponsor you, plan a fundraising event or even collect change from classmates.

 Where and when do you build?

 Trips will take place between June 22 and Aug.
 12. Trips applications have closed for 2014.
 Trip applications for 2015 will open in December.